 Buswell has worked in the software industry as a software engineer and architect for seven years.
 Throughout this time, he has gained experience in protocol design, NoSQL databases, server programming, and security architectures.
 He has led many startup industry projects in which he carried each project from the design phase to the initial release as well as technically managed the other programmers.
 He is currently working on his PhD in cultural studies at UC Davis, investigating how finance relates to the genesis and history of programming languages.

-At UC Davis, Neff is an associate professor of Computer Science and Cinema and Technocultural Studies.
+At UC Davis, Neff is a professor of Computer Science and Cinema and Technocultural Studies.
 He also directs the campus’s Motion Lab, the product of interdisciplinary research effort in character animation and embodied input.
 He is interested in character animation tools that model expressive movement, physics-based animation, and gesture, and how the performing arts can apply to such animation.
 Neff is working to bridge the technology and art communities at UC Davis by collaborating with computer scientists and geologists, choreographers, and dancers.